rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 `s5` is therefore independent to `s1` and all of its subsections.
 Because of that, `s5` is a subsection to the parent section of `s1` (i.e. a sibling section to `s1`).
-Consequently, any type-1 sectioning node that is independent to another type-1 section will increase the width of the section hierarchy.
+Consequently, any type-1 sectioning node that is independent to another type-1 section has the potential increase the width of the overall section hierarchy.

-Because similar statements can be made with regards to all other nodes, processing the above fragment will result in the following section hierarchy:
+Because similar statements can be made with regards to all other nodes in the above fragment, processing it will result in the following section hierarchy:

 ```
 |------> x-axis (height)